Veeam Backup & Replication performs protection of tenant backup files against accidental or intentional deletion in the following way:

 - When a backup file pertaining to a backup in a cloud repository is automatically deleted from the backup chain according to the retention policy defined in the job settings.

 Veeam Backup & Replication moves to the "recycle bin" only backup files of the VBK and VIB types.
 VBM backup files are deleted from disk immediately.

-If the tenant plans to create off-site copies of backed-up data with a backup copy job, it should enable GFS retention settings in the job properties.
-This way, Veeam Backup & Replication will be able to protect backups created by the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.
+If the tenant plans to create off-site backups with a backup copy job, they should enable GFS retention settings in the job properties.
+This way, Veeam Backup & Replication will be able to protect backups created with the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.

-Without GFS retention settings enabled, the backup copy job will complete with a warning.
+If the tenant does not enable GFS retention settings for the backup copy job, the job will complete with a warning.
 In the job statistics window, Veeam Backup & Replication will display a notification advising to use the GFS retention scheme for the job.
-Please note that the warning is displayed only if the tenant backup server runs Veeam Backup & Replication 9.5 Update 3.
-In earlier versions of Veeam Backup & Replication, the warning will not be displayed, and the backup copy job will complete with the Success state.
+Note that the warning is displayed only if the tenant backup server runs Veeam Backup & Replication 9.5 Update 3 or later.
+In earlier versions of Veeam Backup & Replication, the warning will not be displayed, and the backup copy job will complete with the Success status.